learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 If it's any `console`-ation, we **all** make mistakes.
 Treat debugging as a learning opportunity.
 Often, looking at your code critically and trying to figure out why something isn't working will afford you a much deeper understanding of how some feature of the language actually works.

+Also, sometimes difficulty debugging might hint at a program that needs some help from a mentor, a pair, or a friend.
+Some of our best code edits have started by talking to a friend and saying "This seems...really complicated and I can't debug it easily!""

 We'll continue to use the `console` object and other tools throughout this course.
 By the end, you'll be on your way to being a debugging master!

 ## Resources